 There are 8 recognised regional languages with Burmese being the official language.

 Myanmar's political system is evolving from one that was controlled by the military to an increasingly democratic one.
-This has lead to easing of trade and economic sanctions which in turn has sparked a huge increase in tourism and business investment over the last 1-2 years.
+This has led to the easing of trade and economic sanctions which in turn has sparked a huge increase in tourism and business investment over the last 1-2 years.

-This growth is undoubtly good for Myanmar and it's population but it does create some new challenges for New Life Trust's activities in Myanmar such as increased costs for food and the local employees who help at our centres.
+This growth is undoubtedly good for Myanmar and its population but it does create some new challenges for New Life Trust's activities in Myanmar such as increased costs for food and the local employees who help at our centres.